fleetdm/fleet/handbook/engineering/README.md

 ### Merging during the freeze period

-We merge bug fixes during the freeze period, but we do not merge other code changes.
+We merge bug fixes and documentation changes during the freeze period, but we do not merge other code changes.
 This minimizes code churn and helps ensure a stable release.
 To merge a bug fix, you must first unfreeze the PR in [Merge Freeze](https://app.mergefreeze.com/installations/3704/branches), and click the "Unfreeze 1 pull request" text link.

 #### Exceptions